 “What the fuck does that mean?”
 Larkins was indignant now.

 “Skye, are you really that clueless?
 Did you never hear all the conversations about you when we were kids?
 All the talk behind your back about what an embarrassment you were to all of us?”

 “An embarrassment?
 Me.
 I was an embarrassment,” growled Larkins, still unable to believe what she was hearing.

 “You were never normal, Skye.
 Other people, kids and their parents, always looked at all of us like there was something wrong with us.
 Because of you and how you were… are.
 It was embarrassing for all of us.
 We tried to protect you from it, but honestly, as much as we all love you, it was a relief when you went off to basic.
 We knew nothing good would come from you sticking around.
-Now after eight years, you show up and immediately announce that you’re every bit the failure we all expected.
+Now after all this time you show up and immediately announce that you’re every bit the failure we all expected.
 I hate saying this because you’re my sister, but you’re a bad apple, Skye.
 Always have been and always will be.
 And we don’t want you spoiling the rest of us, so just go.
 Go away and forget you ever knew any of us.”

 “You son of a bitch!”
 Larkins snarled, straightening herself to punch him, but he interrupted sharply, “Walk away, Skye!
 Don’t do this.
 Don’t make me call the police on my own sister.
 Especially not on Christmas Eve.
 I think you’ve got enough trouble back in the Marines without adding this on top of it, so just walk away.
 And don’t look back.”

 “Fuck you, then,” snapped Larkins, feeling as if the tiny piece of her heart that was left was being chopped up and ripped out.
 “Fuck all of you.
 You can all go to hell and burn.”